Esther-Skillman/KANO-A-Mood-Analysis-Voice-Journal/README.md

 # KANO-A-Mood-Analysis-Voice-Journal

+###Project Title
+KANO: A Mood Analysis Voice Journal

+### Vision
-### KANO stands for 'Keep A New Outlook'.

-This Voice Journal will allow a user to gather emotional information on their voice entries, whether they sounded sad, happy or angry, for example, via the use of an AI mood analysis.
-Enabling them to reflect on the emotions they convey, providing a deeper insight into their overall well-being.
+KANO ('Keep A New Outlook')  will be a mood analysis voice journal that will use AI to discern the emotions of a person’s voice entry.
+Enabling them to reflect on the emotions they convey, providing a deeper and unbiased insight into their overall well-being.

+### Supervisor
+Vassilis Cutsuridis